Watermelonnz/Hotelmanagementdemo/README.md

-<<<<<<< HEAD
-# Mean Stack Booking App
+gohotel booking app testing

 ## Description

-The Mean Stack Booking App is a web application developed for booking hotel reservations.
+gohotel Booking App is a web application developed for booking hotel reservations.
 With this application, you can browse hotels and make reservations.
 The application is developed using the MEAN stack, which includes MongoDB, ExpressJS, AngularJS, and NodeJS.

 ## Installation